theupdateframework/taps/tap4.md

 * "paths" specifies a list of target paths of patterns.
 A desired target must match a pattern in this list for this mapping to be consulted.
 * "repositories" specifies a list of one or more repository names.
-* Optionally, "terminating" is a Boolean attribute indicating whether or not this mapping terminates [backtracking](#interpreting-the-map-file).
+* "terminating" is a Boolean attribute indicating whether or not this mapping terminates [backtracking](#interpreting-the-map-file).

 The following is an example of a map file: